dmbarbour/wikilon/docs/AboutABC.md

 ### Lazy Evaluation and Coinductive Data

-To defer computation, we leverage arity annotations to construct a form like `[[B]{&a2}A]`.
-This has the same type and semantics as `[[B]A]` but does not expand beyond the independent evaluation of `B` and `A`.
-This is useful for representing coinductive data types such as potentially infinite data streams or procedurally generated environments.
+We can leverage arity annotations to defer computations by constructing a value like `[[B]{&a2}A]`.
+This has the same type and semantics as `[[B]A]`, but the arity annotation prevents further evaluation.
+These properties are convenient for representing coinductive data types such as infinite data streams or procedurally generated worlds that otherwise might expand to fill available memory.

-We additionally introduce a `[A]{&force}` annotation to cause evaluation of a potentially deferred computation.
-Use of `{&force}` will evaluate as though in context of an infinite stack of input, collapsing any arity annotations that are merely awaiting extra arguments.
+Actually binding that extra argument to force computation isn't always convenient or optimal.
+So we introduce an annotation to `{&force}` partial evaluation of a deferred computation.
+Subsequent evaluation would proceed as if sufficient inputs were available to eliminate arity annotations.

-Use of `{&memo}` can support heuristic memoization of forced evaluations in case they are expensive, such that we don't recompute unnecessarily.
-However, ABC does not promise memoization is cheap.
-Hence, memoization is best used explicitly, when computations are probably expensive.
-In many cases, like processing an infinite data stream without backtracking, there is little or no benefit for memoization.
+A weakness of deferred computation is that we create rework upon copy.
+Developers can use `{&memo}` to memoize and share expensive computations.
+But memoization has its own costs and doesn't always pay for itself.
+Sometimes recomputing is cheap enough.
+I will leave use of memoization to the developer.

-*Aside:* ABC cannot support a direct `[A]{&lazy}` annotation because doing so is inconsistent with parallelism in context of intermediate output, as when halting on breakpoint or quota.
-For example, `[[A]{&par}]{&lazy}` could originate from `[A]{&par}[]b{&lazy}` or `[A][{&par}]b{&lazy}`, but we should be able to continue evaluation correctly without knowing the origin.
+*Aside:* There is no `[A]{&lazy}` annotation operating on the evaluation strategy because it would be inconsistent in context of intermediate output or transparent persistence.
+For example, given `[[B]{&par}]{&lazy}` we cannot distinguish the origin as `[B]{&par}[]b{&lazy}` vs. `[B][{&par}]b{&lazy}`.
 Use of arity annotations doesn't have this problem.